The Constant Geometric Speed Schedule for Adiabatic State Preparation: Practical algorithm and complexity analysis

 A concrete implementation of the projection operators required in Algorithm~\ref{alg:css_qzmc} can be realized using the Quantum Zeno Monte Carlo (QZMC) method~\cite{mchan2025QZMC}.
 The QZMC method approximates the projector with a Gaussian that can be represented as a integral of time evolution,

 where $E(s)$ is the energy eigenvalue of \(H(s)\) corresponding to $\ket{\Phi(s)}$.
 This approach requires two additional parameters: $\beta$, which determines the width of the projection operator, and the number of Monte Carlo samples $N_\nu$ to construct integral in Eq.~\eqref{eq:gaussian_projection}.
 The accuracy of this approximation and the associated resources are governed by these two parameters.
-And the energy eigenvalue \(E(s)\) is determined using the method described in Sec.~\uppercase{ii} of the Supplementary Information.
+Furthermore, the energy eigenvalue \(E(s)\) is determined using the method described in Sec.~\uppercase{ii} of the SM.

-We analyze the computational cost of the proposed algorithm in terms of circuit depth and iteration count.
+Next, we analyze the computational cost of the proposed algorithm in terms of circuit depth and iteration count.
+In this analysis, the target segment length $\Delta l_t$ is treated as a constant parameter based on the following reasoning.
+Since the primary role of the constant geometric speed schedule is to distribute the evolution time in proportion to the geometric length, it is sufficient that $\Delta l_t$ remains small compared to the total path length $L$ to obtain a practical advantage.
+This reasoning is supported by our numerical experiments (Figs.~\ref{fig:2}--\ref{fig:4}), where a fixed value of $\Delta l_t = 0.2$ was employed and demonstrated consistent scaling improvements.

-The \textit{circuit depth} is determined by the total time evolution length, which consists of the adiabatic evolution time \( T \) and the additional time length \(T_p\) required to implement the projection operator.
+The \textit{circuit depth} is determined by the total time evolution length, which consists of the adiabatic evolution time \( T \) and the additional time length \(T_\mathrm{ov}\) required to implement the projection operator.
 The latter scales as \( \mathcal{O}(\beta) \)~\cite{mchan2025QZMC}, where \( \beta \) is the parameter in the Gaussian approximation of the projection operator in Eq.~\eqref{eq:gaussian_projection}.
 Therefore, the total time evolution length is

-Here, \( T\) is a adiabatic evolution time with the constant speed schedule.
+Here, \( T\) is a adiabatic evolution time with the constant geometric speed schedule.
 For our algorithm to be reliable, the adiabatic evolution time $T$ should be large enough to ensure $f_j > 1-\eta$ for all $j$, with $\eta$ taken not too large (e.g., $\eta < 0.5$).

 To construct the projector that resolves the target eigenstate from nearby eigenstates, \( \beta \) should satisfy \( \beta > \Delta_\text{min}^{-1} \), where \( \Delta_\text{min} \) denotes the minimum energy gap in the adiabatic path, i.e., \( \Delta_\text{min} = \operatorname{min}_\tau \Delta(\tau)\).
 In our numerical experiments, setting \(\beta = 2 \Delta_\text{min}^{-1}\) was sufficient.
 Therefore,